 In the Springfield metro area, busy corridors like Interstate 44, Highway 65, and Chestnut Expressway see heavy daily traffic.
 When drivers take their attention off the road, even briefly, the results on these fast-moving routes can be devastating.

-Three Types of Driver Distraction
+Recognizing the Three Types of Driver Distraction

 The Centers for Disease Control and Prevention (CDC) identifies three categories of driving distraction: